 My friend Faygie recently served a version of these at a dinner party.
 She made two endive appetizers per person and I was secretly hoping someone wouldn’t eat theirs so I could have an extra.
 I knew for sure I was going to blog these little jewels.
 So pretty!

 The endive has almost no taste which is why it’s a perfect vehicle for any toppings.
-It does, however, have an amazing crunch which contrasts so nicely with the creamy smooth ricotta.
-When you add a blend of sweet and savoury flavours, you get a perfect little bite.
+It does, however, have an amazing crunch which contrasts nicely with the creamy smooth ricotta.
+When you add a blend of sweet and savory flavors, you get a perfect little bite.
 Well, two.

-In 10 minutes, you have a simple little appetizer.
+In 10 minutes, you have a simple little low calorie, multi-textured appetizer.
 I’ve made a few suggestions for variations below, but don’t let that limit you.
 Check around in your pantry and fridge for what you have.
-Or think about your favourite flavour combinations.
-The endive and ricotta provide an ideal setup for big bold flavours, sweet-tangy ones and many others.
+The endive and ricotta provide an ideal setup for big bold flavors, sweet-tangy ones and many others.

 Tailor To Your Taste

-- add some heat with sriracha or chili flakes
+- Try adding some heat with sriracha or chili flakes

 These apps keep in the fridge for a few hours.
 Or make the mixture ahead and prepare the endives, then assemble before serving.

 Steps to make endive appetizers with ricotta and gems

 - 2 endives

 - 3/4 cup smooth ricotta cheese, approximately